 Garry Ridge, CEO of WD40, understands this well.
-He also discovered that it is exceedingly difficult to think about the future and creative products and services while simultaneously trying to run the day-to-day business.
+He also discovered that it is exceedingly difficult to think about the future and innovative products and services while simultaneously trying to run the day-to-day business.
 It is natural to think about the sunk costs in our existing products,

 So to break out of this mold, Ridge created the “Tomorrow Team.”
 This team of people is relieved of any operational tasks.
 Their sole function is to be innovative and disrupt the existing product lines and create new products.
-It is better, in Ridge’s view, to disrupt your own products than to have a competitor do that for you.
+It is better, in Ridge’s view, to disrupt your products than to have a competitor do that for you.

-Although Kodak developed a digital camera in 1975, the first of its kind, the product was dropped for fear it would threaten Kodak’s photographic film business. – Wikipedia
+Although Kodak developed a digital camera in 1975, the first of its kind, the product was dropped for fear it would threaten Kodak’s photographic film business.

 Will you create a “Tomorrow Team?”
 Will you and your team have the fortitude to disrupt your own business?
 I believe Ridge and Lincoln are correct — The best way to predict your future is to create it.
 And one of the best ways to create the future is with a “Tomorrow Team.”